QNimbus/node-red-contrib-openhab-v2/README.md

 *Configuration:*
 - Name :(Optionally) Specify a name
-- Controller : Select the OpenHAB controller
+- Controller : Select OpenHAB controller
 - Item name : (Optionally) Item to send message to
 - Topic : (Optionally) Topic to use for message (e.g. *ItemCommand* or *ItemUpdate*)
 - Payload : (Optionally) Payload to use for message (e.g. *ON*, *OFF*, *50*, etc)